EricDupertuis/4chanjs/readme.md

 # 4Chan.js, Javascript image scrapper // Node.js powered

-This is currently a work in progress and barely works with almsot no error handling.
+This is currently a work in progress and barely works with almost no error handling.
+DO NOT USE

     -f : Specify a folder where you want to save your images